-Macedonia: Percent urban population with access to drinking water: For that indicator, WHO/UNICEF provides data for Macedonia from 2000 to 2015.
-The average value for Macedonia during that period was 94.6 percent with a minumum of 90.1 percent in 2013 and a maximum of 98.1 percent in 2000.
+For that indicator, we provide data for North Macedonia from 2000 to 2017.
+The average value for North Macedonia during that period was 94.4 percent with a minimum of 89.9 percent in 2013 and a maximum of 98.8 percent in 2000.

 Definition: Access to an improved water source, urban, refers to the percentage of the urban population using an improved drinking water source.
-The improved drinking water source includes piped water on premises (piped household water connection located inside the user’s dwelling, plot or yard), and other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection).
+The improved drinking water source includes piped water on premises (piped household water connection located inside the users' dwelling, plot or yard), and other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection).